AckerlyXu/heima/articles/virtual-machines/linux/troubleshoot-recovery-disks-portal.md

 ---

-title: Use a Linux troubleshooting VM in the Azure Portal | Azure
+title: Use a Linux troubleshooting VM in the Azure portal | Azure
-description: Learn how to troubleshoot Linux virtual machine issues by connecting the OS disk to a recovery VM using the Azure Portal
+description: Learn how to troubleshoot Linux virtual machine issues by connecting the OS disk to a recovery VM using the Azure portal
 services: virtual-machines-linux
 documentationCenter: ''
 authors: iainfoulds